Diagnostic radiographers specialise in delivering high-quality imaging service that aids in the diagnosis of illnesses and injuries.

 Prosthetists and Orthotists provide care for patients who require artificial limbs (prostheses) or corrective and supportive devices (orthoses) to enhance their quality of life.

-Speech therapists diagnose and provide treatments for patients suffering from voice problems, cognition or swallowing disorders arising from stroke, brain injury and degenerative disorders.
+Speech therapists diagnose and provide treatments for people suffering from voice problems, cognition or swallowing disorders because of stroke, brain injury and degenerative disorders.